Enjoy this wonderful article by artist Julie Duell on abstract painting ideas for beginners.

 My personal approach has often been that of the SEMI-ABSTRACT – recognisable but imaginative.
 This is a happy medium to me.
 Here are a few examples of my own efforts to portray something more interesting than a photographic image.
 Playing with line, shape and illusory glazes is such fun!

-K – did you enjoy this post?
+K – did you enjoy this post on abstract painting ideas for beginners?
 Did it make any sense to you?
 Have you anything to add?
 I just felt that abstract artwork needed a bit more understanding … however like me, I’m sure you will sense when paintings are just gimmicks and those that are done with sincerity.
 I guess if they evoke an emotion in you, even a negative emotion they have succeeded in conveying something from the artist to the viewer – however ersonally, I feel there is enough negativity in the world without adding to it – therefore I prefer to focus on the uplifting, beautiful or humorous.
 How do you feel about art content?

 There is an excellent book that came out many years ago called “Drawing on the Right Side of the Brain” by Betty Edwards.
 It has great exercises and explanations relating to the “way of seeing” that is necessary for people to be able to draw.
 In essence, it retrains the brain to stop naming and giving information about the subject matter and allows the drawing hand to connect with and draw what is actually seen.